 What type of elective is it?

-This is a built environment elective or open elective.
-It is not a general education subject or a BEIL subject.
+This is a Built Environment Interdisciplinary Elective.
+It is not a general education subject or an open elective.
 The course is titled ‘Street Life Studies: Cambodia’.
-The code is BENV 6001.
+The code is BEIL 6011.

 Is the elective covered by HECS